 The Company's employees participate in various employee benefit plans.
 Pensions and other post-employment benefits are classified as either defined contribution plans or defined benefit plans.
 Under a defined contribution plan, the Company's only obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related actuarial and investment risks fall on the employee.
-The expenditure for defined contribution plans is recognized as an expense during the period when the employee renders service.
-Under a defined benefit plan, it is the Company's obligation to provide agreed benefits to the employees.
-The related actuarial and investment risks fall on the Company.
-The present value of the defined benefit obligations is calculated by an independent actuary using the projected unit credit method.
+The expenditure for defined contribution plans, it is the Company's obligation to provide agreed benefits to the employees.
+The related actuarial and investment risks fall on the employee service.
+Under a defined benefit plan, it is the Company's obligation to provide agreed benefit obligations is calculated by an independent actuary using the projected unit credit method.